Image Score: Learning and Evaluating Human Preferences for Mercari Search: Online Experimental Results

 \subsection{Online Experimental Setting}

-To evaluate the effectiveness of the proposed Eqn. \ref{eqn:es_multiplicative} and Eqn. \ref{eqn:es_additive}, we performed the online experiment by splitting users equally into 3 distinct groups: the baseline (control) group, the additive (variant1) group, and the multiplicative (variant2) group.
+To evaluate the effectiveness of Eqns.~\ref{eqn:es_multiplicative} and~\ref{eqn:es_additive}, we conducted an online experiment by splitting users evenly into three groups: a baseline (control) group, an additive (variant1) group, and a multiplicative (variant2) group.